 Indian entities cannot provide guarantees for the obligations of their overseas parent company.

-An ECB can be guaranteed upon obtaining a no-objection from an authorised dealer, as per the ECB Guidelines.
-If the guarantee is issued by a non-resident entity, the guarantor is required to fulfil the qualification of a recognised lender under the ECB Guidelines.
+An ECB can be guaranteed upon obtaining a no-objection certificate from an authorised dealer, as per the ECB Guidelines.
+If the guarantee is issued by a non-resident entity, the guarantor must fulfil the qualification of a recognised lender under the ECB Guidelines.

 See also 5.6 Other Restrictions in relation to the restrictions under the Companies Act for issuance of guarantees.